DevBigEazi/etn-forge/README.md

-# etn-dapp-forge 🚀
+# etn-dappforge 🚀

 **The Ultimate Electroneum DApp Scaffolding Tool**

-etn-dapp-forge is a comprehensive development toolkit designed to accelerate Electroneum DApp development.
+etn-dappforge is a comprehensive development toolkit designed to accelerate Electroneum DApp development.
 It provides pre-configured templates with modern web technologies and blockchain development tools, making it easy to build, test, and deploy decentralized applications on the Electroneum Smart Chain.

 ## 🌟 Features